 Five drops of oil.
 PETA suggests five drops each of these oils — tea tree, citronella, rosemary, peppermint and eucalyptus — mixed with a cup of water and applied with a spray bottle.
 This fragrant spray can be applied daily.
 If you don’t feel up to making your own, you can buy a premixed version at a health food store.

 Doggie lemonade.
 Mother Earth News has a recipe for a doggie lemonade that will tone your pet’s skin and leave a flea-repelling scent.
 Slice one whole lemon and drop the slices (peel and all) into a pint of very hot water.
 Allow it to set overnight, then strain out the pulp.
 Sponge the lemon rinse onto your pet’s coat and allow it to air-dry rather than toweling.

-Avon’s Skin-So-Soft lotion is another option.
+Avon’s Skin So Soft lotion.
 PETA suggests diluting it in a 1.5-to-1 ratio and using the mixture as a rinse.

 Mother Earth News offers the following caution: Any time you use a flea repellent, natural or otherwise, be sure to put the treated pet outside for a few hours in order to keep any fleas on your pet from escaping into your home.